mrdiamonddirt/calculator/README.md

+## Calculator app created by RowDog, Rowan Wood

+Calculator app created in react to do sums and demonstrate basic understanding of react

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).